Ernest Cherizard: 5 Fast Facts You Need to Know

 ,

-Jenny described herself as a “Full Time Mommy at Dearly Moms,” who worked at a local club, studied at Valencia Community College, graduated from Haines City High School and is from Orlando.
+Jenny described herself as a “Full Time Mommy at Dearly Moms,” who worked at a local club, studied at Valencia Community College, and graduated from Haines City High School.

+She has dozens of photograhps of her three children on her social media.
+Her daughter Elizabelle appears as a happy child, clad in Halloween costumes and a Minnie Mouse dress, in school, with her siblings and her mother.

 Many people have commented on the Haines City Police Facebook page and local TV news’ social media and the social networking sites of friends and loved ones who are “devastated” by the killings.